Assassin's Creed (film): Development

 In October 2011, Sony Pictures was in final negotiations with Ubisoft Motion Pictures to make a film version of Assassin's Creed, to be released in 3D.
 In July 2012, Michael Fassbender was announced to star in the film, as well as co-produce, through his DMC Film banner, with Conor McCaughan.
 Jean-Julien Baronnet, CEO of Ubisoft Motion Pictures, said Fassbender was the studio's first choice to star in the film.
-As well, negotiations between Sony Pictures and Ubisoft Motion Pictures were put on hold, with Ubisoft executives planning to develop the film independently to maintain greater creative control.
+By the time of Fassbender's hiring, negotiations between Sony Pictures and Ubisoft Motion Pictures were put on hold, with Ubisoft executives planning to develop the film independently to maintain greater creative control.
 Sony was able to still distribute the film, but Ubisoft Motion Pictures would not resume talks until packaging the project with a writer and director.
 In October 2012, Ubisoft revealed the film would be co-produced with New Regency and distributed by 20th Century Fox.
 New Regency financed part of the film's production, for Ubisoft to not shoulder much financial risk, yet still be able to be involved creatively; RatPac Entertainment and Alpha Pictures also co-financed the film.
-Baronnet also revealed Ubisoft hoped to release the film along with a new game launch for the series.

 In January 2013, Michael Lesslie was hired to write the film.
-In June 2013, Frank Marshall entered negotiations to produce the film, along with Fassbender and McCaughan, for DMC Film, and Eli Richbourg for Ubisoft.
+In June 2013, Frank Marshall entered negotiations to produce the film.
 In July, Scott Frank revealed he was rewriting the script.
 In January 2014, a LinkedIn profile for executive producer Fannie Pailloux stated filming was scheduled to begin in August 2014.
 In April 2014, Adam Cooper and Bill Collage were hired to rewrite the script.
 By the end of April, Justin Kurzel was in talks to direct.
-In June, Olivia Munn expressed interest in appearing in the film.

 Pre-production

 The film was originally projected to be the first of several films.
 On February 12, 2015, Ubisoft's CEO Yves Guillemot confirmed that New Regency had begun production on the film.
-The following day, Marion Cotillard revealed that she had joined the cast.
-Filming was expected to begin in late 2015.
+The following day, it was announced that Marion Cotillard had joined the cast, following her work with Kurzel and Fassbender on Macbeth (2015).
 In April 2015, Fassbender revealed that filming was scheduled to begin in September 2015.
-In May 2015, Alicia Vikander was in talks to star in the film, though in the following month, she took a role in the fifth Bourne film, Jason Bourne, instead, and Ariane Labed was cast in her place.
-Producers on the film include Baronnet, Patrick Crowley, Fassbender, Marshall, Conor McCaughan, and Arnon Milchan.
-In July 2015, Michael K. Williams was added to the cast.
+In May 2015, Alicia Vikander was in talks to star in the film, though in the following month, she took a role in Jason Bourne instead, and Ariane Labed was cast in her place.
+Producers on the film include Baronnet, In July 2015, Michael K. Williams was added to the cast.
 Initially thought to be cast as recurring protagonist Desmond Miles, Ubisoft clarified in July 2012 that Fassbender would play a different character instead.
 In late August 2015, Fassbender's role was revealed as Callum Lynch in the present day and Aguilar in 15th-century Spain; filming locations for the film were also announced.